elisabettavallarino/transfreq/docs/index.rst

 transfreq
 =========

-transfreq is a Python3 library for automatically computing the individual transition frequency from alpha to theta band. transreq only requires in input the power density of EEG data recorded during a resting state.
+Welcome to the documentation of transfreq, a Python3 library for automatically computing the individual transition frequency from alpha to theta band. transreq only requires in input the power density of EEG data recorded during a resting state.

-A detailed description of the algorithm implemented in transfreq can be found in the origial paper [1]_
+A detailed description of the algorithm implemented in transfreq can be found in the origial paper [1]_ .

 Installation
 ============